 2. Make it a Mexican food night.
 After an all-American meal, get some inspiration from south of the border with Turkey and Corn Enchiladas.

 3. Indulge in cheesy goodness.
 Put the flavors of your Thanksgiving dinner into sandwich form with a Turkey Grilled Cheese with Cranberry and Brie.
-The savory turkey, sweet cranberries and creamy brie provide for an irresistible combination.
+The savory turkey, sweet cranberries, and creamy brie make an irresistible combination.

 4. Fall for a fall salad.
-Start with turkey, add autumn favorites like apples and pecans, and presto — you’ve got a Leftover Turkey Salad that makes for a lovely lunch.
+Start with turkey, add autumn favorites like apples and pecans, and presto — you have a Leftover Turkey Salad that makes a lovely lunch.

 5. Create a comforting soup.
 We’re all for innovation and creativity, but sometimes you can’t top a classic.
-This Old Man’s Turkey Noodle Soup is a longtime post-Thanksgiving staple that will give you all the comfort food feels.
+This Old Man’s Turkey Noodle Soup is a longtime post-Thanksgiving staple that will please any lover of comfort foods.

 7. Chill with some chili.
-After you’ve poured your time and energy into the big meal, you want something simple.
+After you’ve poured your time and energy into the big meal, a simple meal is a thing of joy.
 Enter Creamy White Turkey Chili, a meal that practically makes itself in your slow cooker.

 8. Try pad thai.
 You might come to a point where you tire of turkey.
-The key is to trick your palate into thinking it’s a whole new dish — which is easy to do if you make something that’s nothing like Thanksgiving dinner.
-Try Turkey Pad Thai for a stir-fried dish that adds a whole new twist.
+The key is to trick your palate into thinking it’s a new ingredient — which is easy to do if you make something that’s nothing like Thanksgiving dinner.
+Try Turkey Pad Thai for a stir-fried dish that adds a whole new twist to turkey.

 9. Brighten up brunch.
 A Waffled Cranberry Cream Cheese Turkey Sandwich feels pretty fancy, but it’s not hard to make — and the combination of sweet and savory is crowd-pleasing.